platformatic/mcp-node/README.md

 # Node Runner MCP Server

-An MCP server that allows you to run Node.js scripts and npm commands, with permission prompts via node-notifier.
+An MCP server that allows you to run Node.js scripts and npm commands, with permission prompts via [`node-notifier`](https://www.npmjs.com/package/node-notifier).

 ## Features